If your application is approved, IRCC will email you a Letter of Introduction.

 Print and present this letter to the border officer when you enter Canada.
 The border officer will then issue your study permit (a piece of paper).

-Do not book travel until you have received your Letter of Introduction.
+Do not book travel until you have received your Letter of Introduction, or book travel that can be changed or refunded.

 Letter of Introduction (Sample)